ShauryaVerma17/Sentiment-Analysis/README.md

 ### PerformanceComparison

 After developing an understanding of how the two methods work, we compare their performances on a predefined template dataset.

+## Data used for analysis (data folder)

+### AmazonReviews.csv

+This file contains 25000 amazon reviews along with the star ratings used for analysis in the PerformanceComparison notebook.

+### AnalysisResults.csv and AnalysisResults.xlsx

+These files both contain the result of running sentiment analysis on the above dataset using Vader and Encoder Only Transformer approach.

+### AnalysisOfAnalysis.txt

+This file contains the conclusion drawn from the results of the comparison.
+It shows the avg score given by both approaches for each star rating.